SequelTeamSix/Team-Tyler-front-/README.md

 # Team-Tyler-front-
-This is the front end for Team Tyler
+This is the front end for Team Tyler.

-You can access it via https://purple-sand-010f49110.1.azurestaticapps.net/webpages/index.html Features to try include:
+You can access it via https://purple-sand-010f49110.1.azurestaticapps.net/webpages/index.html

+Features to try include:
   - Search bar to find a movie
   - Login/create account